anders-wiggers/React-Nextjs-Template/README.md

 # React Next.js Webapplication Template

-This is the boiler plate for a react/next.js webapplication
+This is the boilerplate for a react/next.js web application
 ![Alt text](https://i.imgur.com/aQLcJ5C.png?raw=true "Optional Title")

 ## Getting Started

-This template is build with Next.js and comes with a prebuild compontent `layout.js` which sets default body stylling, site title, and import bootstrap.
-The layout can be wrappen around any content. </br>
+This template is built with Next.js and comes with a prebuild component `layout.js` which sets default body styling, site title, and import bootstrap.
+The layout can be wrapped around any content. </br>

 ### Prerequisites

-To run the project you will need to have the node installed.
+To run the project you will need to have the NodeJS installed.
 To install node use:

 MacOS
 ```